Synixe/Documents/guides/roles/fixed-wing.md

 ![Diagram](img/bomb_hud.png)

-This is obviously a bad idea when using a bomb, as it requires the pilot to be low or diving.
+This is generally a bad idea when using a bomb, as it requires the pilot to be low or diving.
 The estimated location can also be seen from the underbelly camera marked by a small crosshair.

 ![Diagram](img/bomb_crosshair.png)

-If the location of impact is obstrcuted the crosshair will be overlayed with a cross.
+If the location of impact is obstructed the crosshair will be overlayed with a cross.

 ![Diagram](img/unguided_obstructed.png)